dotnet/training-tutorials/content/asp.net/getting-started/controllers-actions.md

 | /Person/Index/6 | Person     | Index   | The `Index` action on the `Person` controller will be invoked and the parameter `id`, if present, will be set to 6.                         |

 ## Attribute routes
-When the globally-configured routes do not work for you you can override the defaults on a per-controller or per-action basis using routing attributes.
+When the globally-configured routes do not suit your needs you can override the defaults on a per-controller or per-action basis using routing attributes.
 For instance, you could decorate your `PersonController` with the following attribute to change the route from `/person` to `/peeps`:

 ```c#
 [Route("peeps")]